Quick Start

 no

-. - Configure Fast-LLM to use the fused cross-entropy loss implementation rather than the default Triton implementation for Llama models.
-This avoids issues with block size limitations in our current Triton code, which can cause training failures.
+. - Configure Fast-LLM to use the fused cross-entropy loss implementation rather than the default Triton implementation for models with a large vocabulary size such as Llama-3.1-8B.
+This avoids issues with block size limitations in our current Triton code.

 ,2